-Outdoor Recreational Facilities include athletic fields for soccer, baseball, softball, sand volleyball, and tennis.
+Other outdoor recreational facilities include athletic fields for baseball, lacrosse, soccer, softball, and sand volleyball.

-The University maintains academic facilities in downtown Mount Vernon in addition to the campus at 800 Martinsburg Road.
+The University maintains academic facilities in downtown Mount Vernon in addition to the campus at 800 Martinsburg

+Road.
 Student transportation between the two locations is provided by the University.

 The Buchwald Center (2009) is located in a fully-renovated former department store in downtown Mount Vernon and is named for Jim and Maureen Buchwald, founders of the Ariel Corporation.
-Within its three main floors and 32,000 square feet is housed the University's visual arts program including the Schnormeier Gallery; classrooms; faculty offices; conference rooms; an atrium that was original to the building; and studios for printmaking, ceramics, design, photography, sculpture, woodworking, painting, drawing and senior students.
+Within its three main floors and 32,000-square feet is housed the University's visual arts program including the Schnormeier Gallery; classrooms; faculty offices; conference rooms; an atrium that was original to the building; and studios for printmaking, ceramics, design, photography, sculpture, woodworking, painting, drawing, and senior art students.

-Hunter Hall (2011) is located adjacent to the Buchwald Center in a fully-renovated building in downtown Mount Vernon.
-It houses the School of Nursing and Health Sciences and includes various laboratories, classrooms and offices; a contemporary cafe; and state-of-the-art conference and computer facilities.
+Hunter Hall (2011) is located adjacent to the Buchwald Center in a fully renovated building in downtown Mount Vernon.
+It houses the School of Nursing and Health Sciences and includes various laboratories, classrooms and offices; Happy Bean, a contemporary cafe; and state-of-the-art conference and computer facilities.
 The building was named in recognition of Richard and Theresa Hunter and Maureen Hunter Buchwald.